abhishekq61/tunnel-client/README.md

        ./sarkaribabu-tunnel.sh <port> hostname=<desired-domain> access-token=<access-token>
        ```
          - desired-domain is domain of your choice which you want to point to your localhost
-         - access-token is your private auth token to authenciate yourself for accessing your purchased sarkaribabu doamin
+         - access-token is your private auth token to authenticate yourself for accessing your purchased sarkaribabu domain